billywba/mini-mod/README.md

 HUGO_ENV=production
 ```

 Note: The above command will not work on Windows.
-If you are running a Windows OS, use the below command:
+If you are running Windows, use the below command:

 ```bash
 set HUGO_ENV=production